Shortcut for Merge and Center in Excel (3 Examples)

 Why Merge & Center?

-Merging cells means concatenating a number of cells vertically or horizontally that allows us more space to insert contents.
-Primarily, merge & center is used to create a title bar to the data tables.
+Merging cells means concatenating a number of cells vertically or horizontally which allows us more space to insert contents.
+Primarily, merge & center is used to create a title bar for the data tables.

 Merge & center makes the title bar visually more appealing and also it makes more sense while creating a data table in a Microsoft Excel spreadsheet.